Anklebiters: Critical reception

 "Anklebiters" has received acclaim from music critics.
 Popdust gave the song a 4.5/5, commenting that the song was an "upbeat, scream-along return to Paramore's emo-punk roots", and calling the song's atmosphere "perfect for psyching yourself up before leaving the house for a nerve-wracking night on the town".
 MTV Buzzworthy says "A fuzzy, scrappy track that starts in The Strokes' garage and kicks away the haters: "Why do you care what people think?"
 Williams rips.
 Good question.
 Turn this one up loud enough and for 2 minutes and 17 seconds, you won't."
 Billboard Magazine elaborated on the title's meaning, saying that "the hip-hop community refers to naysayers as "Haters," but Paramore calls them "Anklebiters"—folks who prey on other people's actions.
 "Someday you're going to be the only one that you've got," Williams sings to those that should rely on their own thoughts and not what anklebiters are saying".

 Music video

 Though not an official single, the group still felt a special connection with "Anklebiters", and decided to have a video filmed for it.
-The video, directed by Jordan Brune, has been described as "an animated joyride that not only embodies the song's high-energy, guitar-pop-driven vibe, but it also features everything from little "Pac-Man"-looking circular dust-mite things to eagles wearing pillbox hats...
+The video, directed by Jordan Bruner, has been described as "an animated joyride that not only embodies the song's high-energy, guitar-pop-driven vibe, but it also features everything from little "Pac-Man"-looking circular dust-mite things to eagles wearing pillbox hats...
 And dancing disembodied hands."
 The band members do not appear in the video.